 Now, some tips and tricks and things I'd do differently next time:

-First, the pattern has you make the D-ring straps by folding a length of quilting cotton in half lengthwise, wrong sides together, and then sewing it closed across the end and down one long side, and then turning the tube inside out.
+First, the pattern has you make the D-ring straps by folding a length of quilting cotton in half lengthwise, right sides together, and then sewing it closed across the end and down one long side, and then turning the tube inside out.

 To make the four D-ring straps it took me, no kidding, about 2 hours.
 Turning the tubes was a LONG and tedious ordeal.
 Never again.
 If I make this bag again, I would cut the D-ring straps wide enough that I could press the length in half, wrong sides together, then open and fold in each half toward the crease in the middle, then press in half, folding in one short end, and then top stitching down each edge.
 I honestly believe this would create just as usable a strap, but without the tedious turning of the tube.